RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Christmas Capers/Christmas Capers.md

 ## Save your project { .save}

-+ Let’s fix the issue with the snowy hills flickering when they reach the right of the screen.
-Add more hills to the stage use the __new sprite from file__ button to add the Snow sprite to the project again (use the **SnowHills.png** file).
++ Let’s fix the issue with the snowy hills suddenly reappearing.
+Add a second set of hills to the stage.
+Use the __new sprite from file__ button to add the Snow sprite to the project again (use the **SnowHills.png** file).
 + Rename the sprite to __Snow2__.
-+ Add the following script to the Snow2 sprite to allow the 2nd set of hills to follow closely behind the first:
++ Add the following script to the Snow2 sprite to allow the second set of hills to follow closely behind the first:
 ```blocks
     when FLAG clicked
         set y to (0)